Blood money (restitution): In Japan

 In Japanese culture it is common to give blood money, or mimaikin, to a victim's family.
 Such was the case with Lucie Blackman's father, who accepted £450,000 as blood money for the murder of his daughter.

 In Korea

-Under the Korean legal system, it is common for those accused of both minor (such as defamation) and serious crimes to offer blood money (hapuigeum, 합의금) to the victim, and if accepted then the perpetrator is usually excused from further punishment.
-Despite being common practice, its use in high-profile cases does sometimes result in protests.
+Under the Korean legal system, it is common for those accused of both minor (such as defamation) and serious crimes to offer blood money (habuigeum, 합의금(合意金)) to the victim.
+If accepted, then the perpetrator is usually excused from further punishment.
+Despite being common practice, its use in high-profile cases sometimes results in protests.

 Other meanings or uses

 In Christianity

-In the Christian Bible, the term is used to refer to the thirty pieces of silver Judas Iscariot received in exchange for revealing the identity of Jesus Christ to the forces sent by the Pharisees and/or the Sanhedrin.
+In the Christian Bible, the term is used to refer to the thirty pieces of silver Judas Iscariot received, in exchange for revealing the identity of Jesus Christ to the forces sent by the Pharisees and/or the Sanhedrin.
 After the crucifixion of Christ, Judas returned the payment to the chief priests, who "took the silver pieces and said, 'It is not lawful to put them into the treasury, because it is the price of blood.'"